MaximeMasson/MaximeMasson/README.md

 # Hi there 👋

-I'm Maxime — a market finance student passionate about trading, data science, and algorithmic tools.
+I'm Maxime — a market finance student passionate about market finance, data science, and algorithmic tools.

 🚀 I'm building [MLArchitect](https://github.com/maximemasson/mlarchitect), a modular Python package for efficient machine learning pipelines.
 It provides a plug-and-play modular architecture.
 Primarily developed for financial applications, it includes advanced feature engineering, selection, and integrated SHAP analysis to build predictive models quickly and efficiently.